Status of Magistrate Judge Positions and Appointments — Judicial Business 2018

-During this fiscal year, 72 appointments of full-time magistrate judges were made, including 28 new appointments and 44 reappointments.
-Eleven individuals were re-appointed to part-time magistrate judge positions, all of them by reappointment.
-In addition, 75 retired magistrate judges were recalled to service under 28 U.S.C. § 636(h).
+During this fiscal year, 95 appointments of full-time magistrate judges were made, including 43 new appointments and 52 reappointments.
+Six individuals were appointed to part-time magistrate judge positions, five of them by reappointment.
+In addition, 85 retired magistrate judges were recalled to service under 28 U.S.C. § 636(h).

 The following information is provided pursuant to the reporting requirement of 28 U.S.C. § 604(d)(3).
-The average age of new appointees to full-time magistrate judge positions was 48 years.
-New full-time appointees had been members of the bar for an average of 22 years at the time of their appointments.
-Of the new full-time magistrate judges, at the time of their appointments, 10 had been in private practice, 5 had been assistant United States attorneys, 3 had been state court judges, 2 had been deputy general counsels, 2 had been law clerks, 2 had been professors, 1 had been a part-time United States magistrate judge, 1 an assistant federal public defender, 1 a state assistant attorney general, and 1 a director of a nonprofit organization.
-No new part-time magistrate judges were appointed this year.
+The average age of new appointees to full-time magistrate judge positions was 50 years.
+The average age of new appointees to part-time magistrate judge positions was 43 years.
+New full-time appointees had been members of the bar for an average of 21 years at the time of their appointments; new part-time magistrate judges averaged 17 years of bar membership.
+Of the new full-time magistrate judges, at the time of their appointments, 22 had been in private practice, 9 had been assistant United States attorneys, 3 had been state court judges, 2 had been general counsel, 2 had been law clerks, 2 had been assistant federal public defenders, 1 had been a part-time United States magistrate judge, 1 had been an associate deputy attorney general, and 1 had been a clerk of court.

 For data on magistrate judge positions, see Table 13.